Somorpher/ByteCrypt/README.md

 Here's how the SHA algorithm works:

 * Hash Calculation:
-uses the hash_block function to calculate the hash of a block of data using the SHA algorithm.
+uses the hash function to calculate the hash of a block of data using the SHA algorithm.
 The hash calculation involves the following steps:

 1) Divide the data into blocks of 64 bytes (the block size of SHA).
 2) Apply a series of bitwise operations (AND, OR, XOR, etc.) to the data blocks.